DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 ### Refine Tracklets:

 You can also optionally **refine the tracklets**.
 You can fix both "major" ID swaps, i.e. perhaps when animals cross, and you can micro-refine the individual body points.
-You will load the `...trackertype.pickle` file that was created above, and then you can launch a GUI to interactively refine the data.
+You will load the `...trackertype.pickle` or `.h5'` file that was created above, and then you can launch a GUI to interactively refine the data.
 This also has several options, so please check out the docstring.
 Upon saving the refined tracks you get an `.h5` file (akin to what you might be used to from standard DLC.
 You can also load (1) filter this to take care of small jitters, and (2) load this `.h5` this to refine (again) in case you find another issue, etc!

 ```python
 deeplabcut.refine_tracklets(path_config_file, pickle_or_h5_file, videofile_path, max_gap=0, min_swap_len=2, min_tracklet_len=2, trail_len=50)